 Blue light exposure in the morning hours can increase alertness and improve performance, whereas nighttime bright blue light can inhibit sleep-supporting hormones such as melatonin while simultaneously increasing stress hormones such as cortisol.

 For example, a study by researchers from the University of Arizona found that 30-minutes of blue light exposure during the day promoted alertness and enhanced working memory performance in healthy adults.
 Another study by Harvard University researchers reported similar findings in sleep-restricted college-aged students; short-wave-length blue light during the day improved processing speed, working memory, and other learning abilities.
-In fact, light therapy glasses and other lighting solutions such as these Luminette Glasses may support energy in those with delayed sleep phase, jetlag, and even shiftwork.
+In fact, light therapy glasses and other lighting solutions may support energy in those with delayed sleep phase, jetlag, and even shiftwork.

 On the opposite end of the spectrum, blue light has a dark side, too.
 Several studies have shown that excessive blue light exposure too close to bedtime can trick our brain into thinking it’s daytime.
 This short wavelength light has been shown to suppress melatonin and phase delay our circadian rhythms – pushing us to both fall asleep and wake up later.
 It’s therefore not surprising that lenses that block bright blue light have been shown to improve sleep.